 Drive diverse unit program

 Further to this, Outdoor Adventure Skills is the development of the technical skill.
-An Outdoor Adventure Skill may be acquired as part of an SIA project but the project will need to include more than just attaining an appropriate level of Outdoor Adventure Skill in a particular area.
+An Outdoor Adventure Skill may be acquired as part of an Special Interest Area project but the project will need to include more than just attaining an appropriate level of Outdoor Adventure Skill in a particular area.

-In general, yes it can count as part of the overall contribution to the SIA project for all Sections.
+In general, yes it can count as part of the overall contribution to the Special Interest Area project for all Sections.

 That considered, think more about the effort being invested rather than the hours contributed.
 For some projects, an individual might contribute less than the specified amount, and others much more.
 The Unit Council should feel comfortable in making that assessment.